victorFernandezF/42_Malaga/various/commit_guide.md

 >*Example:* git commit -m "Feat: Add new feature."
 >*Example:* git commit -m "Style: Change the background color of index.html."
 >*Example:* git commit -m "Docs: Add docummentation for commits"

-The commit should be able to answer the question: What does it do?